SolidarityEconomyAssociation/open-data/docs/SSE-Standard.md

     Required: No
     Description: The structure of the organization in the context of the SSE vocabulary.
 Valid values for this field can be found at https://vocabs.solidarityeconomy.coop/essglobal/V2a/html-content/essglobal.html#H6.1 .
 One should use the Definition instead of the Label for an organisational structure (i.e. for https://vocabs.solidarityeconomy.coop/essglobal/V2a/html-content/essglobal.html#organisational-structure-OS100 one should use Multi-stakeholder co-operative instead of OS100)
     Type: Enumerated
-    Validation: only definition values at https://vocabs.solidarityeconomy.coop/essglobal/V2a/html-content/essglobal.html#H6.1 .
+    Validation: only values defined at https://vocabs.solidarityeconomy.coop/essglobal/V2a/html-content/essglobal.html#H6.1 .
 IMPORTANT!
 Make sure you remove the . at the end. i.e do not use "Multi-stakeholder co-operative." but instead use "Multi-stakeholder co-operative"

 <hr/>